nuonco/byoc/byoc-nuon/README.md

 #### DNS Configuration

 If you set up a custom root domain, provide it here.
-Otherwise leave this empty and a `nuon.run` domain will be provisioned using your install ID.
+Otherwise, set `{{.nuon.install.id}}.nuon.run` to use a Nuon-provided root domain.

 ### Update Secrets